 After 13 years of continuous use, Gleason is tired.

 The Gleason Refresh Project—currently in its design phase—is the double shot espresso the space needs to continue accommodating students long into the future.
-Currently in it's design phase, the refresh will be the product of extensive research and student consultation.
+The refresh will be the product of extensive research and student consultation.
 For example, students will have the opportunity to test prospective furniture in January, after the the beginning of the spring semester.

 By reimagining Gleason’s layout, which includes more functional and comfortable study furniture, the project will preserve the space's essence while injecting it with new life and strength.